 - Details for undergraduate courses

-- Level 1 core unit in the Exercise and Health; Sport Science major sequences
+- Level 1 core unit in the Exercise and Health; Sport Science; Sport Science, Exercise and Health major sequences

 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) applied anatomy theory examination; (2) assignment; and (3) a tennis practical test.
+Indicative assessments in this unit are as follows: (1) applied anatomy theory tests; (2) assignment; and (3) practical test.
 Further information is available in the unit outline.

 - Unit Coordinator(s)